 What type of food do we eat?

-What facilities are at the ecolodge?
+What facilities are at the Six Foot Track Eco Lodge?

-The ecolodge serves alcoholic beverages.
+The eco lodge serves alcoholic beverages

 Why use Peak Potential Adventures?

-How many people on this trek?
+How many people are on this adventure?

 Can I trek safely if I have allergies or a medical condition?